Hydroxycarbamide (Hydrea)

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.

-How often and how severe the side effects are can vary from person to person.
+Side effects can vary from person to person.
 They also depend on what other treatments you're having.

 When to contact your team